Infusion pump: Types of pump

 An air filter is an essential safety device in a pressure infusor, to keep air out of the patients' veins.
 Small bubbles could cause harm in arteries, but in the veins they pass through the heart and leave in the patients' lungs.
 The air filter is just a membrane that passes gas but not fluid or pathogens.
 When a large air bubble reaches it, it bleeds off.

 Some of the smallest infusion pumps use osmotic power.
 Basically, a bag of salt solution absorbs water through a membrane, swelling its volume.
 The bag presses medicine out.
 The rate is precisely controlled by the salt concentrations and pump volume.
 Osmotic pumps are usually recharged with a syringe.

 Spring-powered clockwork infusion pumps have been developed, and are sometimes still used in veterinary work and for ambulatory small-volume pumps.
 They generally have one spring to power the infusion, and another for the alarm bell when the infusion completes.

 Battlefields often have a need to perfuse large amounts of fluid quickly, with dramatically changing blood pressures and patient condition.
 Specialized infusion pumps have been designed for this purpose, although they have not been deployed.

 Many infusion pumps are controlled by a small embedded system.
 They are carefully designed so that no single cause of failure can harm the patient.
 For example, most have batteries in case the wall-socket power fails.
 Additional hazards are uncontrolled flow causing an overdose, uncontrolled lack of flow, causing an underdose, reverse flow, which can siphon blood from a patient, and air in the line, which can cause an air embolism.

 Elastomeric pumps, also known as balloon pumps or ball pumps, rely on the gradual contraction of an internal elastomeric reservoir to deliver medication at a pre-determined flow rate over several hours or days.
 These pumps do not require electricity and offer simplicity and portability, making them suitable for administering various medications, including antibiotics, in situations where continuous, low-rate infusion is required.
 These features make them useful for infusions in outpatient settings, such as outpatient parenteral antibiotic therapy (OPAT).
+For paediatric patients, elastomeric pumpms have been used for a range of antimicrobial agents, in the treatment of a variety of infections, mostly in CF patients, and few adverse events have been reported.
 However, due to their limited features and programmability, they are not suitable for all medications or flow rates.